NBelgaonkar/Psi-Omega-Site/README.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # Connecting to the Server

 ## Quick Start Guide

 Note: This guide assumes that you are on Windows using WSL.
 If you are on a different operating system, just be aware of where you download the DKE.pem key.
 The other steps should be the same.

 1) Download the DKE.pem key

 2) Move the key to your WSL's .ssh folder as shown in the screenshot. ![Make sure the image goes to Linux/Ubuntu/home/usr/.ssh](readme/ssh-image.png)

 3) In your WSL/Linux terminal, run `chmod 600 ~/.ssh/DKE.pem`

 4) You can now use `ssh -i ~/.ssh/DKE.pem ubuntu@PUBLIC_DNS` to connect to the server.

 For future connections, you only need to run the SSH command in the last step to connect.

 ## EC2 instance details

 Specs:

 core: t3.micro

 # Understanding the Backend

 ## What to know as a Frontend Dev

 If you want to understand the backend as a frontend developer, you came here for one of two things:

 1) you want to know how to "refresh" the website to show your latest additions

 2) the website is down and you want it back up

 To refresh the website, connect to the server, then run `./restart.sh`.
 It takes awhile, sorry.

 If the website is down, go to the Psi-Omega-Site directory and run `./startup.sh`

 ## What to know as a Backend Dev

 ### The Setup

-Docker is used to locally host the website and a psql database.
+Docker is used to locally host the website, backend apis, and a psql database.
 From there, nginx and certbot are used right on the server to reverse proxy the website out to the rest of the world.
-This is why if you do `docker ps -a` you will see a container for the website and the database but not nginx or certbot.
+This is why if you do `docker ps -a` you will see a container for the website, backend api, and the database but not nginx or certbot.

 There's already a cronjob to have certbot automatically renew the SSL certificates for the website to be on HTTPS.

+nginx.conf and sites-available.conf go in `/etc/nginx/nginx.conf` and `/etc/nginx/sites-available/dekesrpi.org` respectively.

+The easiest way to understand how everything works is to read through restart.sh and startup.sh.

 ### Monitoring the AWS Instance

 Occasionally, the server will go down.
 It is important to do regular checks on the instance through the AWS console to make sure it passes all the security checks and has no alarms.

 If there are any failures or alarms, shut the server down and start it again.
 This will take a moment, but this should reset all the connections and allow access.